KrishnaTarun/Reinforcement-Learning/README.md

 ## Labs

-### Lab1 - Dynammic Programming, Policy Evaluation, Policy Iteration, Value Iteration, Monte Carlo control, Temporal Differnce Learning
+## Lab1 - Dynammic Programming, Policy Evaluation, Policy Iteration, Value Iteration, MC Control, TD Learning

 In this lab we get familiar with basic concepts of **Dynammic Programming** and use it for the implementation of **Policy Evaluation**, **Policy Iteration**  and **Value Iteration** for GridWorldEnv.
 We also implement **Monte Carlo Prediction** and **Monte Carlo control with $\epsilon$ - greedy policy** on  BlackjackEnv.
 Apart from that we also explore **Temporal Difference Learning**.